-An examination of suspension rates and expulsion rates shows a decrease in suspension rates for all unduplicated pupil subgroups and a maintaining of a very low expulsion rate for all students (21.3% in 2019 to 19.4% in 2021).
-This data coupled with educational partner feedback from teachers and administrators who state they believe our SEL lessons and staff supports (Outreach Consultants, School-based mental health specialist, Guidance and Family Coordinator daily SEL lessons at the elementary and middle school) are improving, demonstrates that Actions 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.9, 1.11, 1.12,1.14, 1.17 and 1.18 are making positive incremental changes.
+An examination of suspension rates and expulsion rates shows a decrease in suspension rates for all unduplicated pupil subgroups and a maintaining of a very low expulsion rate for all students (0.1% in 2020 to .0.0% in 2021).
+This data coupled with educational partner feedback from teachers and administrators who state they believe our SEL lessons and staff supports (Outreach Consultants, School-based mental health specialist, Guidance and Family Coordinator daily SEL lessons at the elementary and middle school) are improving, demonstrates that Actions 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.9, 1.10, 1.11, 1.12, 1.14, 1.17 and 1.18 are making positive incremental changes.
+1.10, specifically, ensures that transportation will be sued to support attendance efforts.

 An examination of positive school culture shows students perceive SPVUSD as safe.
 (65% to 85% across campuses in 2019 to 81.6% in 2021-2022 for district).
-This data coupled with educational partner feedback from teachers and administrators who state they believe our SEL lessons and staff supports (Outreach Consultants, School-based mental health specialist, Guidance and Family Coordinator daily SEL lessons at the elementary and middle school) are improving, demonstrates that Actions 1.4, 1.7, 1.8/1.13, 1.12, 1.13,1.14, 1.16, 1.17, 1.18, and 1.19 are making positive incremental changes.
+This data coupled with educational partner feedback from teachers and administrators who state they believe our SEL lessons and staff supports (Outreach Consultants, School-based mental health specialist, Guidance and Family Coordinator daily SEL lessons at the elementary and middle school) are improving, demonstrates that Actions 1.4, 1.7, 1.8/1.13, 1.12, 1.13, 1.14, 1.15, 1.16, 1.17, 1.18, and 1.19 are making positive incremental changes.
+1.15 supports the monitoring and support of students through the SST online system.